ws1/wuzzle/README.md

 There is also Makefile, so run `make` and you'll get compiled code.

-Pre-compiled files are located in `dist/`.
+Pre-compiled files are in `dist/`.